Alli1223/comp240-production/README.md

 ## Week Nine
 Monday we had a lecture on networking and business stuff.
 Tuesday peer review on AI which is due next week.
+Worked on the market research Wednesday and Thursday.
+Spent the rest of the week working on the AI to tidy the code up.

 ### Problems I encountered this week:
+Extremely unmotivated to work on comp240 production.
+I have no interest at all in what I am working on and since the team has stopped doing multiplayer I seems pointless.

 ### How I aim to overcome these issues:
+No idea.